nixworks/public/news/2005/07/4/index.md

 ##### Philippines
 ### [ In the Philippines, president Gloria Arroyo states that she would welcome impeachment proceedings as an opportunity to refute allegations about vote-rigging.
 The military has expressed its support of the president amid rumors of a coup. ](/news/2005/07/4/in-the-philippines-president-gloria-arroyo-states-that-she-would-welcome-impeachment-proceedings-as-an-opportunity-to-refute-allegations-a.md)
-_Context: Gloria Arroyo, impeachment, Philippines, coup_
+_Context: coup, Gloria Arroyo, impeachment, Philippines_

 ##### Israel
 ### [ In Israel, president Moshe Katsav states that he is worried about a possible assassination plot against Prime Minister of Israel Ariel Sharon. ](/news/2005/07/4/in-israel-president-moshe-katsav-states-that-he-is-worried-about-a-possible-assassination-plot-against-prime-minister-of-israel-ariel-shar.md)
-_Context: assassination, Ariel Sharon, Israel, Israeli Prime Minister, Moshe Katsav_
+_Context: Moshe Katsav, Israel, Ariel Sharon, assassination, Israeli Prime Minister_

 ##### Legitimate
 ### [ France abolishes the legal differences between legitimate and illegitimate children.
 The decree will take effect July 2006. ](/news/2005/07/4/france-abolishes-the-legal-differences-between-legitimate-and-illegitimate-children-the-decree-will-take-effect-july-2006.md)